Thermal Tensor Network Simulations of Lattice Fermions with Fixed Filling: Discussions

 \section{Discussions}

-In this work, we develop a fixed-$N$ tanTRG method that enables finite-temperature simulations in the grand canonical ensemble with controlled particle number, eliminating the need for costly post-hoc chemical potential sweeps.
+In this work, we develop a fixed-$N$ tanTRG method that enables finite-temperature simulations of charge-conserving fermion systems in the grand canonical ensemble with controlled average particle number.
 By incorporating an adaptive feedback scheme for tuning the chemical potential directly into the imaginary-time evolution, our method achieves accurate stabilization of the filling.
 Moreover, since the main additional computation involves applying the effective Hamiltonians to the renormalized states [c.f.
 Fig.~\ref{Fig3}(c)], this modification can be implemented straightforwardly within the original tanTRG framework.
-The computational overhead is estimated to be $1/(2K)$ of the original time cost, where $K$ denotes the Krylov space dimension of the Lanczos exponential method in TDVP.
-Given that $K$ is typically $O(10)$, this represents only a moderate overhead.
+Compared with a single fixed-$\mu$ simulation, the additional computational cost is estimated to be $1/(2K)$ of the original one, where $K$ denotes the Krylov space dimension used in TDVP.
+Given that $K$ is typically of order 10, this represents only a moderate overhead.
+In contrast, traditional fixed-$\mu$ method requires scanning over multiple $\mu$ values to locate the desired filling, making it significantly less efficient for simulations targeting a fixed particle number.

 We benchmarked the method against exactly solvable non-interacting fermions, where it accurately reproduces thermodynamic quantities, the EoS and charge susceptibility.
 Applying the approach to the square-lattice Hubbard model, we further demonstrated its ability to capture subtle emergent many-electron states and phenomena, including temperature evolution of stripes at slight hole doping.
 These results establish fixed-$N$ tanTRG as a powerful and reliable algorithm for exploring finite-temperature physics of strongly correlated systems.